DarkSide666/nofrixion-api-client/src-client/docs/Api/PayoutsApi.md

 Creates and submits a payout to a pre-authorised beneficiary.

-Access to this endpoint is restricted to merchant tokens using a digital signature and IP address whitelist.
+Access to this endpoint is restricted to merchant tokens using a digital signature and IP address whitelist.  <b>Authorization</b>: Merchant token (HMAC signed and IP address whitelisted) is required.

 ### Example